prof-rossetti/intro-to-python/exercises/ci-123/README.md

 #>  * [new branch]      my-new-feature -> my-new-feature
 ```

-You should be able to follow the resulting link to view your branch online and open a Pull Request to propose it be merged into the "master" branch.
+You should be able to follow the resulting link to view your branch online and open a Pull Request to propose it be merged into the "main" branch.

 Opening this PR should trigger a CI build, which in this case we expect to be failing: